 To finish, we return to good old-fashioned country music with this song from Lee Ann Womack’s 1998 album Some Things I Know.

-“If You’re Ever Down in Dallas” is a swing/shuffle pattern tuned melded with slide guitar, fiddle, and other staples of the Western country genre for a rollicking and danceable tune.
+“If You’re Ever Down In Dallas” is a swing-shuffle pattern tune melded with slide guitar, fiddle, and other staples of the Western country genre for a rollicking and danceable number.

 The lively music belies the sadness in the lyrics, almost as if the woman singing is trying to stay casual and hide her broken heart from when they parted.

-Though it has a mixed reputation, Dallas never fails to inspire artists.
+Though it has a mixed reputation, Dallas never fails to inspire artists, as can be seen by this list we have provided.

 Love, crime, broken hearts, and interesting encounters mingle to create unforgettable stories through music.